socialvibe/truex-android-integrations/DOCS.md

     public void pause()
 ```

-`pause` is required whenever the app needs to pause the true[X] unit (including all video, audio, and timers).
+`pause` is required whenever the hosted app needed to be paused, either for the app life-cycle events, or android broadcast events like HDMI state change.
+Pausing the true[X] unit will pause its videos, audios, and timers.

 #### `resume`